almeidava93/icpc_ir_paper/README.md

 ![](wordcloud.png)

-This repository contains the data and code for the study "International Classification of Primary Care (ICPC-2) and search engines: an exploration of three algorithms for information retrieval to aid medical coding" published at XXX.
-The full article is available [here](about:blank).
+This repository contains the data and code for the study "International Classification of Primary Care (ICPC-2) and search engines: an exploration of three algorithms for information retrieval to aid medical coding" published at the **Journal of Medical Artificial Intelligence**.
+The full article is available **[here](https://dx.doi.org/10.21037/jmai-24-341)**.

 ## How to use this repository